Outer Bounds on the CEO Problem with Privacy Constraints: Introduction

+Our model is the same as the one considered in \cite{naghibis2015}, but the constraints imposed in the definition of problem formulation differ.
+Specifically, instead of equivocation constraints, we impose privacy constraints, evaluating the minimal amount of leakage on the measurement observed at the encoder gained by Eve in our problem formulation of the CEO problem.
+The rationale for replacing equivocation constraints is that when log-loss distortion is considered, the tight bound on the rate-distortion-equivocation region may not be achievable even for the model without SI at Eve (refer to Appendix \ref{appendixE} for a counterexample).
+On the other hand, privacy constraints have been successfully analyzed in the context of multiterminal source coding with an untrusted helper \cite{kitti2016}, where the tight bound was attained under log-loss distortion.
+This result hints at the possibility of deriving a tight bound for the CEO problem by replacing the equivocation constraints in \cite{naghibis2015} with privacy constraints, which motivates our approach.

-Nevertheless, with the secrecy constraints, in case one considers log-loss distortion, the tight bound may not be obtained even if the simpler model is taken into consideration (see Appendix \ref{appendixE} for a counterexample).
-In different settings, a privacy-leakage constraint, which evaluates the minimal amount of leakage on the measurement observed at the encoder gained by Eve, is analyzed in multiterminal source coding with an untrusted public helper in \cite{kitti2016}, where the tight bound under log-loss distortion is {attained}.
-Inspired by this {result}, in this paper, we impose privacy-leakage constraints instead of equivocation constraints in the problem formulation of the CEO problem\footnote{We deal only with the CEO problem with two encoders since the $m$-link ($m \ge 2$) case follows by a straightforward argument \cite{courtade2014}.} and aim to characterize the optimal trade-offs among compression rates, privacy-leakage rates, and distortion, referred to as the rate-distortion-leakage region in the sequel, under log-loss distortion.
-Moreover, we note that the difference between the privacy and secrecy constraints is a conditional entropy.
-By a simple deduction of the inner bound and outer bounds of the rate-distortion-equivocation region under a general distortion measure derived in \cite[Theorems 1 and 2]{naghibis2015}, we can obtain the counterparts on the rate-distortion-leakage region for the CEO problem.
+We note that the difference between privacy and equivocation constraints is a conditional entropy.
+By a simple deduction of the inner bound and outer bounds of the rate-distortion-equivocation region under a general distortion measure derived in \cite[Theorems 1 and 2]{naghibis2015}, we can obtain the counterparts of the rate region for the CEO problem with privacy constraints, called the rate-distortion-leakage region\footnote{The rate-distortion-leakage region differs from the rate-distortion-equivocation region by incorporating privacy constraints in the achievability definition (Definition 1) of the CEO problem instead of equivocation constraints.} in this paper.
 However, the resulting expression for the outer bound is somehow simplistic and offers limited insights into the possibility of deriving a tighter bound for the log-loss case.
-Therefore, in this paper, we are also interested in exploring a novel outer bound for a general distortion measure.
+For this reason, we are interested in exploring a novel outer bound on the rate-distortion-leakage region for a general distortion measure.